 The Department of East Asian Languages and Cultures offers graduate programs for students who wish to engage with the cultures of China, Japan, and Korea as articulated in language, linguistics, literature, film, cultural studies, and visual arts.
 Students emerge with a sophisticated understanding of culture as a dynamic process embodied in language and other representational media, especially the verbal and visual forms that are central to humanistic study.

-Our department currently offer the following programs:
+Our department currently offer the following graduate programs:

-Director of Graduate Studies (DGS Japan): Indra Levy
+Director of Graduate Studies: Indra Levy